cboesgaard/how_is_Denmark_doing/README.md

 Data is aligned to start at the date of firste reported COVID-19 related death in the different countries.
 For Denmark day=0 was 2020-03-11 (the counting procedure has been changed).

+The figures use Denmark as reference and only shows data four days further from where Denmarks is now for the other countries.

 ![Daily death counts](figures/how_is_Denmark_doing_daily.png)

 ![Cumulative death counts](figures/how_is_Denmark_doing_cumulative.png)